xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_28

 GS_28 contains your enabled items.
 All of them are strings (although they act as booleans).
-The animations (18-20) are set to 1 by default even if not unlocked.
-However, the other items are set to 1 permanently when you unlock them.
+The animations (18-20) are set to 1 after doing.. something? even if not unlocked.
+The music unlocker is set to 1 by default as soon as you start the game.
+The music customize is set to 1 permanently when you unlock it.

 | Key   | Description          |
 |:------|:---------------------|